Zelenskiy sacks Ukraine's envoy to Germany, other ambassadors

-In a decree that gave no reason for the move, Zelenskiy announced the sacking of Ukraine's ambassadors to Germany, India, the Czech Republic, Norway and Hungary.
+Zelenskiy announced the sacking of Ukraine's ambassadors to Germany, India, the Czech Republic, Norway and Hungary and said new candidates were being readied for the positions.

+"This rotation is a normal part of diplomatic practice," he said in a statement.

-It was not immediately clear if the envoys would be assigned new positions.
+It was not clear if the envoys would be assigned new positions.

 Zelenskiy has urged his diplomats to drum up international support and military aid for Ukraine as it tries to fend off Russia's Feb.
 24 invasion.